zeljkoobrenovic/grounded-architecture/manuscript/epub/2022-12-15-appendix-cloud.markdown

 * **Event Sourcing:** Use an append-only store to record the entire series of events that describe actions taken on data in a domain.
 * **Materialized View:** Generate prepopulated views over the data in one or more data stores when the data is not ideally formatted for required query operations.
 * **Index Table:** Create indexes over the fields in data stores frequently referenced by queries.
-* **Sharding:** Divide a data store into a set of horizontal partitions or shards.
+* **Sharding:** Divide a data store into horizontal partitions or shards.
 * **Static Content Hosting:** Deploy static content to a cloud-based storage service that can deliver them directly to the client.
 * **Cache-Aside:** Load data on demand into a cache from a data store.
 * **Throttling:** Control the consumption of resources used by an instance of an application, an individual tenant, or an entire service.
 * **Rate Limit Pattern:** Limiting pattern to help you avoid or minimize throttling errors related to these throttling limits and to help you more accurately predict throughput.
-* **Geodes:** Deploy a collection of backend services into a set of geographical nodes, each of which can service any request for any client in any region.
+* **Geodes:** Deploy a collection of backend services into geographical nodes, each of which can service any request for any client in any region.

 ## Resiliency
 Gracefully handle and recover from failures.